-To stop processing of the binary log from the master, use
+To stop processing of the binary log from the source, use

 mysql> STOP SLAVE;

-When replication is stopped, the slave I/O thread stops reading events from the master binary log and writing them to the relay log, and the SQL thread stops reading events from the relay log and executing them.
-You can pause the I/O or SQL thread individually by specifying the thread type:
+When replication is stopped, the replication I/O thread stops reading events from the source's binary log and writing them to the relay log, and the replication SQL thread stops reading events from the relay log and executing them.
+You can pause the replication I/O and SQL threads individually by specifying the thread type:

 mysql> STOP SLAVE IO_THREAD; mysql> STOP SLAVE SQL_THREAD;

 mysql> START SLAVE;